UCSD-E4E/pyFishSenseDev_bak/camera_imaging_pipeline/readme.md

 (5. To display the image, pass the return value from the applyToImage() method to cv2.showImage())

 ## Params.json file strcuture
+Paste the following into a params.json file if you would like to specify new parametrs for image processing:

 {
     "resize_val": 25,
     "exposure_compensation": 1.8,